anthraxxed/DigitalGameDevelopment-First-Person-Simulation/README.md

 One working elevator - Completed ✅ // Can be updated as needed

-One unique pickup item
+One unique pickup item - Completed ✅

-Basic level layout blocked out
+Basic level layout blocked out - Completed ✅

 ## ✅ Beta Goals